 Your emotional changes this week

 - You are probably feeling a sense of relief that the end is in sight.
-Around 15 percent of women carry their babies past 41 weeks of pregnancy and it is rare that a midwife or doctor will allow a pregnant woman to go past 42 weeks of gestation.
+Only a small percentage of women carry their babies past 41 weeks of pregnancy and it is rare that a maternity care provider will allow a pregnant woman to go past 42 weeks of gestation.
 So be reassured, that this week you will have your baby.

 - You could get very tired of hearing people ask why you haven’t had the baby yet.
 You’re sick of telling them why and repeating the same information.
 Limit social interaction and stay at home with your partner.
 Aim for the simplest of lives this week.

 - You could be worried about the potential of your membranes rupturing (waters breaking) in public.
 Pregnant women can envisage a huge gush of fluid, similar to a tsunami washing away everything and everyone in its path.
 In reality, this is very unlikely.
-In only 15 percent of pregnancies do membranes rupture before the uterus starts contracting.
+In less than 20% or pregnancies do membranes rupture before the uterus starts contracting.
 Keep some towels and sanitary pads handy.

 - If your membranes have ruptured but you haven’t started contracting or actively labouring, this can be a nervous wait.
 Most maternity units have policy of inducing contractions if 24 hours has elapsed from when the membranes first ruptured.
 This is because of the risk of infection to the mother and baby.
 Amongst other functions, the membranes serve as a sterile, protective shield to the baby in the uterus.